 This may seem like a Captain Obvious statement, but how many times have you arrived at a friend's house, only to have one of their kids open the door while they shout "hi!" from the kitchen – where they will stay buried for the next 45 minutes trying to put the finishing touches on dinner?
 (Do them a favour – send them this blog).

-By taking the time to answer the door, graciously take coats and hostess gifts, and have a few minutes of meaningful conversation, you’re showing you guests how much you genuinely care they came.
+By taking the time to answer the door, graciously take coats and hostess gifts, offer a drink, and have meaningful conversation, you're showing you guests how much you genuinely care they came.

 (BONUS: if you know your guests usually bring flowers, get some vases on the ready so you don't have to waste time digging through cupboards).